Nota-NetsPresso/netspresso-trainer/docs/components/training.md

 NetsPresso Trainer supports various learning rate schedulers based on PyTorch.
 In particular, warm-up is supported for frequently used learning rate schedulers, and warm restart is supported for some schedulers, such as cosine annealing.
+NetsPresso Trainer updates the learning rate at the end of epoch, not the end of step, so users will set the scheduler with epoch-level counts.

 ### Supporting schedulers